-- Decreasing disparities in racial/ethnic populations and rural communities (African Americans have the highest incidence and mortality rates, followed by non-Hispanic Whites and Hispanics.)^{1,2} - Decreasing incidence and mortality rates in rural counties.
-Incidence and mortality rates are higher in rural counties compared with urban counties.^{1,2}
+- Increasing screening/detection rates in North and East Texas.
+The highest rates of cancer incidence mortality are found in East and North Texas. - Decreasing disparities in racial/ethnic populations and rural communities.
+(African Americans have the highest incidence and mortality rates, followed by non-Hispanic Whites and Hispanics.) - Decreasing incidence and mortality rates in rural counties.
+Incidence and mortality rates are higher in rural counties compared to urban counties.